[Edmentum Podcast] Episode 4: Immersive Learning and Partnerships with Dee Maynard

 Dee Maynard: I thank you so much.
 If listeners are interested in learning a little bit more about what we're doing, we have a quarterly newsletter that we put out.
 And if you just go to Kennedyspacecenter.com and then follow the links to educator resources and sign up for that newsletter and check out some of the things that we're putting there.
 But also, I would definitely encourage teachers to visit nasa.gov and see the many different ways that they can partner with NASA.

-Be sure to follow the Edmentum podcast on SoundCloud, and stay tuned for upcoming episodes!
+Be sure to follow the Edmentum podcast on your favorite streaming service, and stay tuned for upcoming episodes!